evokateur/kindle-cloud-reader-wrapper/README.md

 ## Using this code as a template

-This code can be easily modified to create a desktop wrapper for another web site, such as [Yahoo!
+This code can be easily modified to create desktop wrappers for other web sites, such as [Yahoo!
 Mail](https://github.com/evokateur/kindle-cloud-reader-wrapper/tree/yahoo-mail).